0xricksanchez/like-dbg/README.md

 Fine-tuning the kernel debugging experience is one of the goals of this project.
 Currently, all tunable options are exposed in the `config.ini`.
 Some fields are recommended to not be altered as they're mainly for development reasons.
-However, all the ones to customize the environment to your needs should be self explanatory as all of them are labeled with a short comment.
+However, all the ones to customize the environment to your needs should be self-explanatory as all of them are labeled with a brief comment.

 ## Usage

-Once you're set with the configuration the usage depends on your scenario.
+Once you're set with the configuration, the usage depends on your scenario.

 ```sh
 tmux -f .tmux.conf